 It would be helpful to know its exact psilocybin content, but unfortunately, there isn’t much information available.
 So far, this strain has never been entered into competitions that test tryptamine levels like the Psilocybin Cup or others like it.

-However, based on our own testing, and analysis of over 100 trip reports we’ve collected involving this mushroom, we place it above-average in terms of potency.
+However, based on our testing and analysis of over 100 trip reports we’ve collected involving this mushroom, we place it above average in terms of potency.
 Most reports involving this mushroom suggest significant out-of-body experiences and moderate to heavy visual hallucinations.